ausbosspoland/potential-enigma/README.md

   To install the program, run the following command:

-  run npm install and answer prompts
+  to install, enter command npm install

   ## Usage

-  run node index.js
+  install inquirer first npm i inquirer@8.2.4 then run node index.js
   ## License

   License app is covered under the MIT license.

   ## Contributions

-  anybody can clone or fork this and use it to work on but I don't think its coded well
+  you can fork or clone repo to work on as your own repository, maybe you can make app run smoother

   ## Testing
   To test the app, run the following command:

-  node index.js and answer questions
+  run command node index.js

   ## Questions